cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 The output in the terminal will be something like this:
 ```
-*** Reducing DL0 to DL1 data - this can take many hours ***
+*** Converting DL0 into DL1 data ***
-Process name: yourprojectname_Crab
+Process name: yourprojectname
-To check the jobs submitted to the cluster, type: squeue -n yourprojectname_Crab
+To check the jobs submitted to the cluster, type: squeue -n yourprojectname
+This process will take about 10 min to run if the IT cluster is free.
 ```

 The command `setting_up_config_and_dir` does a series of things:
 - Creates a directory with your target name within the directory `yourprojectname` and several subdirectories inside it that are necessary for the rest of the data reduction.
 The main directories are:
 ```
 /fefs/aswg/workspace/yourname/yourprojectname/Crab/
-/fefs/aswg/workspace/yourname/yourprojectname/Crab/DL1
-/fefs/aswg/workspace/yourname/yourprojectname/Crab/DL1/[subdirectories]
+/fefs/aswg/workspace/yourname/yourprojectname/Crab/VERSION/DL1
+/fefs/aswg/workspace/yourname/yourprojectname/Crab/VERSION/DL1/[subdirectories]
 ```
 where [subdirectories] stands for several subdirectories containing the MAGIC subruns in the DL1 format.
-- Generates a configuration file called `config_step1.yaml` with telescope ID information and adopted imaging/cleaning cuts, and puts it in the directory `[...]/yourprojectname/Crab/` created in the previous step.
+- Generates a configuration file called `config_DL0_to_DL1.yaml` with telescope ID information and adopted imaging/cleaning cuts, and puts it in the directory `[...]/yourprojectname/Crab/` created in the previous step.
 - Links the MAGIC data addresses to their respective subdirectories defined in the previous steps.
 - Runs the script `magic_calib_to_dl1.py` for each one of the linked data files.